2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in Alabama

 Read full report on Teacher Education Grade Specific at Jacksonville State University

-University of Alabama at Birmingham ranked #7 on this year’s Most Popular Teacher Education Grade Specific Bachelor’s Degree Schools in Alabama list.
-Located in the city of Birmingham, UAB is a public school with a fairly large student population.
+University of Alabama at Birmingham landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree teacher education grade specific programs.
+Located in the midsize city of Birmingham, UAB is a public school with a fairly large student population.

 Women make up 95% of the grade specific ed majors at the school.

-With a ranking of #9, University of Montevallo did quite well on this year’s most popular schools for teacher education grade specific students working on their bachelor’s degree.
+University of Montevallo did quite well in this year’s ranking of the most popular places for teacher education grade specific students to get a bachelor’s degree.
+It came in at #9 on the list.
 Located in the large suburb of Montevallo, Montevallo is a public school with a small student population.

 Women make up 96% of the grade specific ed majors at the school.